 This should be everyone’s first stop when they are initially trying to orient themselves to the world of financial aid.
 It does a great job explaining every aspect of financial aid including information on loans, scholarships, and savings plans.
 Also, this site provides users with various tools to help them estimate their potential college costs and Estimated Family Contribution.

 Next, this site provides you with a whole host of useful information.
 Including an overview of the financial aid landscape, state-level financial aid and scholarship opportunities, and regional tuition discounts for which students may be eligible.

 In addition to all kinds of other great information on the world of financial aid, Mapping Your Future provides some great tools to help you understand what you can afford to borrow.
 Also check out their Debt Wizard.
 This shows you how much you can borrow based on your projected future earnings.
 And their Student Loan Repayment Calculator tells you what your loan payments will be and how much money you’ll need to earn to pay those loans back.

 StudentAid.gov: Put out by Federal Student Aid, a part of the U.S. Department of Education, which is the largest provider of student financial aid in the nation, this site provides a great foundation on financial aid with links to all things FAFSA-related.

 Sites that Give Insight on Merit Aid

-New York Times Tally of Schools That Provide Merit Aid: A great big thank you to the New York Times who has published this list of the merit aid that schools have given out over the last few years and the percentage of students who receive it at each institution.
+A great big thank you to the New York Times.
+They published this list of the merit aid that schools have given out over the last few years.
+As well as the percentage of students who receive it at each institution.

 Invaluable Sites for International Students